-d.
+c.
 Information Services

-Library provides all kinds of information services such as Current Awareness Service (CAS), Selective Dissemination of Information Services (SDI), Query Based Information Service (QBS), New Arrivals of the week, Research Support Information Service (RSIS), Table of Contents (TOC), Book Review of the Month, Good Reading Quotes etc.
+The library offers a variety of information services to support students and faculty in their academic and research activities.
+These include Current Awareness Service (CAS), Selective Dissemination of Information Services (SDI), Query Based Information Service (QBS), New Arrivals of the Week, Research Support Information Service (RSIS), Table of Contents (TOC), Book Review of the Month, and Good Reading Quotes.
+These services are aimed at keeping patrons informed, assisting with personalized information needs, showcasing new additions to the collection, providing research support, and promoting good reading habits.